-Casualty insurers eventually determined that occurrence policies exposed them to too much liability and have stopped making these types of insurance products widely available.
-Instead of offering occurrence policies to interested applicants, insurance companies typically provide what are called "claims-made policies."
+Casualty insurers eventually determined that occurrence policies exposed them to too much liability and have stopped making these types of insurance products as widely available.
+Instead of offering occurrence policies to interested applicants, insurance companies might instead provide what are called "claims-made policies."